Should I Replace My 30-Year-Old Furnace?

 Average Cost To Replace a Furnace?

 Your 30+year-old furnace just cannot compete with today’s high-efficiency furnaces.
 The average lifespan of a furnace is 15-20 years, so at 30, you are already beating the odds.
-Replacing it before it completely gives up the ghost is ideal, rather than waiting for it to just die on some cold, winter night.
+Replacing it before it completely gives up the ghost is ideal, rather than waiting until your furnace will not turn on or for it to just die on some cold, winter night.
 But short of total breakdown, how do you know when to say goodbye to the old unit?

 There’s a lot to consider when replacing your furnace.
 You need to think about annual fuel utilization efficiency, or AFUE ratings, energy-star ratings, seers, BTUs, and many other factors to find the most cost-effective heating system and high-efficiency models of a furnace.